-Since Windows XP end of support will occur on April, 18th, you may want to buy a new computer with Windows 7 or Windows 8.1 installed, as it will not be advisable to stay with Windows XP after end of support.
+Since Windows XP end of support will occur on April, 18th, you may want to buy a new computer, as it will not be advisable to stay with Windows XP after end of support.
 When you buy a new computer, you would wish for some application to transfer all your programs and settings to the new computer.
-To make migration easier for Windows XP users, Microsoft has made available as a free download, PCmover Express for Windows XP, a data migration tool.
-This software from Laplink is based on the same concept except that it only transfers data from a Windows XP to Windows 7 or Windows 8 or Windows 8.1.
+To make migration easier for Windows XP users, Microsoft has made available as a free download, PCmover Express for Windows XP or older PC, a data migration tool.
+This software from Laplink is based on the same concept except that it only transfers data from a Windows XP to Windows 7 or Windows 8 or Windows 8.1 or Windows 10.

 I tested it on Windows XP and used it to migrate data to a Windows 7 computer.
 You can use it to migrate your data from XP to Windows 7 or later versions such as Windows 8 and 8.1.